DamiansStupidCodeLMAO/WiiUGamePadInputTest/README.md

 Grab a copy of [LÖVE Potion](https://github.com/lovebrew/lovepotion) and place the WUHB file at `sdmc:/wiiu/apps/lovepotion/lovepotion.wuhb`.
 It is required that you use a 3.1.0 build of LÖVE Potion, so you need to grab the binary from GitHub Actions.
 This may change in the future.

 Then, copy the game files from this repo to `sdmc:/wiiu/apps/lovepotion/game/`.
 Now, you can run the software by launching LÖVE Potion.
-As far as I'm aware, this is the only method for running this software on "Legacy" CFW.
-Take this with a grain of salt, as it's untested
+As far as I'm aware, this is the only method for running this software on "Legacy" CFW, as LÖVE Potion builds elf files.
+Take this with a grain of salt, as it's untested.